 In 2016, the Partnership commissioned a strategic review, undertaking consultation with both external and internal stakeholders.
-A summary report on the review can be found here.
+Summary report: The National LGB&T Partnership in Review.

 The Partnership has identified five key objectives within health and social care:

-The National LGBT partnership can be contacted on , and can be found on Facebook (www.facebook.com/NationalLGBTPartnership) and Twitter @LGBTPartnership the Stakeholder Engagement Manager can be contacted on
+The National LGBT Partnership can be contacted on email@example.com, and can be found on National LGBT Partnership Facebook page and Twitter @LGBTPartnership the Stakeholder Engagement Manager can be contacted on firstname.lastname@example.org.